cs5500-neu/monorepo-template-main/ProjectMilestone2/PM2.md

 * 3-4 public-facing ReST API's
   * Should use one or all HTTP Methods: Create, Read, Update, Delete
+  * If you're already ahead, feel free to implement all your public-facing ReST API's
 * Database to support persistence.
 You can use any type of database.
 For simplicity and portability, we recommend Sqlite3.
 * Web Server Gateway Interface (WSGI) to serve up your ReST API's to the public (The demo example uses Uvicorn, but you can whatever is best for your team)

 NOTE: You do NOT need to create the frontend.
 The deliverable only requires the backend to be created.

+NOTE2: This phase is ongoing.
+Development will continue for Project Mileston 3, which is the front-end.
+So if you need to make changes to the backend that is OK and expected.

 **On Canvas, submit the GitHub link to your backend repo (i.e. opp-api).
 Only one team member should submit it on behalf of the team.**